devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 📖 **Deeper dive reading**: [Grafana OnCall Documentation](https://grafana.com/docs/oncall)

-Grafana generates alerts based on metric thresholds defined within a visualization.
-These alerts can trigger a wide variety of notification types, including emails, Discord posts, PagerDuty incidents, AWS Simple Notification Service (SNS) messages, or generic HTTP webhooks.
-Grafana also provides a sophisticated incident management system named **OnCall**, which facilitates team management, rotation schedules, and complex escalation policies.

-> [!NOTE]
+> [!IMPORTANT]
 >
 > Grafana OnCall is meant for enterprise level application support.
 The following information describes how an enterprise support team would operate.
 However, there is no expectation that you actually implement OnCall for your JWT Pizza applicaiton.

+Grafana generates alerts based on metric thresholds defined within a visualization.
+These alerts can trigger a wide variety of notification types, including emails, Discord posts, PagerDuty incidents, AWS Simple Notification Service (SNS) messages, or generic HTTP webhooks.
+Grafana also provides a sophisticated incident management system named **OnCall**, which facilitates team management, rotation schedules, and complex escalation policies.

 While simple alerts work for individuals, teams of DevOps engineers require advanced coordination.
 Grafana **OnCall** provides several enterprise-level features: